Chapter 1 | Let's Make a Deal

 “That was really graceful J.” Ian laughs, causing James to roughly nudge him with his shoulder.

 “Deal.”
 James says, dropping his large arm over my shoulders and pulling me along towards the lazy river opening.

 “Um, I wasn’t talking to you.”
 I say, trying to push him off me.

 “I was standing next to you, so the invitation automatically includes Ian and me.”
 He smirks.

 “Why is everything always about you?”
 I ask, giving him a stern look.

 “Can you two just go bang somewhere already?”
 Ian says, causing my cheeks to turn crimson.
-James shoots him an evil glare as Ian only laughs.
+James shoots him an evil glare while Ian laughs.

 Elena slaps Ian on the chest with the back of her hand, causing him to pout.